 Reading Spanish is pretty straight forward as you generally have to pronounce each syllable as it’s written.
 Using the accent and pronouncing the sounds like a native, however, is something that Spanish students get hung upon.
 Rolling Rs and the harsh J in words like ejercicio are difficult to master but repetition, constant correction and specialist.
 Watching Spanish television programmes and listening to podcasts or local radio programmes will improve your pronunciation.

 Learn more about pronunciation with this video:

 Spanish sentences are long, a lot longer than English for example.
 Sometimes you start writing a sentence and get lost, not knowing whether to add a coma, dot or question mark.
 The easiest way to overcome punctuation is by reading!
 It doesn’t have to be a long book.
 Start with blogs, news articles or short stories.
 And then, start reading a book on your own – you’ll soon get the hang of it!

 If you need help with your Spanish, take a look at our courses – we can help!
-Learning Spanish can seem like a daunting task but LAE Madrid can help you keep on track to see real progress.
-With intensive courses, cultural activities and one to one lessons, you can keep track of your learning path and reach your goals.
-Check here our methodology.
+Learning Spanish can seem like a daunting task, but LAE Madrid can help you stay on track to see real progress.
+With intensive courses, cultural activities, and individual classes, you can follow your learning path and reach your goals.
+Check out our methodology.